Kedon/react-automation-pyramid/README.md

 ```

-To wrap up, remember to review the npm scripts used to run tests.
+To wrap up, remember to review the npm scripts used in this project.
 Here are some of them:

 #### npm start:
 Runs the application in development mode.
 Any edits trigger a page reload.